RaffaeleSgarro/raffaelesgarro.github.io/README.md

     hugo server -w

-Note that the markdown sources are kept in the `src` branch of GitHub, becase the content of `master` is served by GitHub Pages.

 # Deployment

- 1. Stop the development server
- 2. Build the site with `hugo`
- 3. Move to the `public` directory and delete any `.git`
- 4. `git init .`
- 5. `git add .`
- 6. `git commit -m "Deploy"`
- 7. `git remote add origin git@github.com:RaffaeleSgarro/raffaelesgarro.github.io.git`
- 8. `git push -f origin master`
+Source files are compiled to `public/` and deployed to GitHub Pages by a GitHub action so just push your commit.
+Note that sources are kept in the `src` branch because the content of `master` used to be served by GitHub Pages.